 - Automan became solid simply via the application of large amounts of power.
 It actually makes some sense, given relativity's mass-energy relationship, but would require the entire world's energy consumption over about 6 days.

-- In the later seasons of Red Dwarf, Virtual Ghost Rimmer became tangible via a "hard light drive".
+- Red Dwarf is the Trope Namer.
+In the later seasons, Virtual Ghost Rimmer became tangible via a "hard light drive".
 In this case the hard light drive is not only better than his old soft light drive but better than regular life itself, since it makes him more or less indestructible and immune to aging — well, aside from the human aging of actor Chris Barrie.
 Downside: extremely power intensive, so it cannot be done indefinitely.

 - Another downside is that he can still feel pain, despite being practically indestructible.
 Hence Rimmer still acting like a coward despite being (basically) immortal.